oarepo/invenio-rfcs/rfcs/framework-0099-zip-and-extracted.md

 | --- | --- |
 | `<record>/files/<key>/content/entries` | List contents of the archive |
 | `<record>/files/<key>/content/entries/<path>` | Extract specific files or directories |

+### File metadata

+Existing file metadata will be extended with attribute `container` to indicate if the file is a container format that can be extracted.
+This attribute will be set to `true` for supported formats (e.g., ZIP, NetCDF, ...) and `false` otherwise.

 #### LIST operation